TheKenetics/add_mesh_changable_primitives/README.md

 You can add a Changable Primitive from...
 * 3D View > Add Menu > Changable Primtives
 * 3D View > Operator Search > Create \*Changable Primitive name\*

+After it is created, you can find the Changable Primitive's properties in Properties window > Mesh Data tab > Changable Primitive Settings
 ## Notes
 Not feature complete yet.